CPB Transparency Reports

 CPB Question 1 - Describe your overall goals and approach to address identified community issues, needs, and interests through your station’s vital local services, such as multiplatform long and short-form content, digital and in-person engagement, education services, community information, partnership support, and other activities, and audiences you reached or new audiences you engaged.

-KWBU has begun holding monthly “Lunch This Month” meetups again at restaurants in Waco’s various communities, giving listeners the opportunity to get to know station staff, ask questions, and share their observations and suggestions about the programming.
+KWBU holds monthly meetups at restauruants and coffeeshops in Waco’s various communities, inviting listeners to join us to get to know station staff, ask questions, and share their observations and suggestions about the programming.
+In addition, the station has started a monthly Book Club to discuss selections that have been reviewed on Likely Stories; and, partnering with Waco Independent Film Festival, KWBU hosts a monthly Movie Club.

 CPB Question 2 - Describe key initiatives and the variety of partners with whom you collaborated, including other public media outlets, community nonprofits, government agencies, educational institutions, the business community, teachers and parents, etc. This will illustrate the many ways you’re connected across the community and engaged with other important organizations in the area.

-Answer - KWBU partners with numerous organizations and individuals from throughout the Waco community, as listed in response to question 6.1 (community issues, needs, and interests).
+Answer - As listed in response to question 6.1 (community issues, needs, and interests), KWBU partners numerous organizations and individuals from throughout the Waco community.
 The station continues to work with the Waco Tribune-Herald to share the newspaper’s daily headlines during local newsbreaks every weekday morning.
-In addition, KWBU partners with Baylor University’s Hankamer School of Business to produce The Business Review, a weekly segment that features business topics important locally, regionally, and nationally.
-Segment topics during the year included: understanding bottom-line mentality; making an about-face in business; valuing audiences of color; the “crossover effect” of work and home; phishing; choosing the right tool for the task; pitching ideas to investors; leading multi-generational teams; building brand behavior; addressing unacceptable behavior; data collection and digitalization; stakeholder equity; performance reviews; fear-based marketing; angel investors; and leading effectively in a caustic workplace situation.
-With McLennan Community College English professor Jim McKeown (now retired), KWBU produced Likely Stories, a weekly series of book review segments.
+In addition, the station partnered with Hankamer School of Business to produce The Business Review, a weekly segment that featured business topics important locally, regionally, and nationally.
+Topics during FY 24 included: remote work, “option overload,” think tanks, dynamics of innovation and risk, the role of the marketplace in mental health support, supply chain management, importance of curiosity, integration of moral values into AI designs, the role of emotions in IT security, collaboration, trust, nonverbal communication, performance reviews, and more.
+(Business Review was offered to other NPR stations via Content Depot.)
+With Mobilize Waco, a disability justice coalition working toward full participation and leadership by people with disabilities in the Waco area, KWBU added Living It, featuring conversations about challenges of navigating life for the disabled in our community.
+Partnering with the CenTex Hispanic Chamber of Commerce, KWBU produced the weekly half-hour interview program Downtown Depot, providing updates on new businesses, closures, and the ins and outs of development in Waco.
 Volunteer Ross Burns, retired librarian from Sul Ross State University, produces I Hear America Singing with KWBU, a weekly hour-long program featuring American folk music.
-Partnering with Austin Meek and his Waco Business News blog, KWBU produces the bi-weekly half-hour interview program Downtown Depot, providing updates on new businesses, closures, and the ins and outs of development in Waco.
-KWBU partners with the Baylor University Libraries’ Black Gospel Music Restoration Project and Baylor Professor Robert Darden to produce the weekly two-minute segment Shout!
+KWBU partners with the Baylor University Libraries’ Black Gospel Music Restoration Project and Baylor Professor Emeritus Robert Darden to produce the weekly two-minute segment Shout!
 Black Gospel Music Moments, exploring the distinctly African-American sound of gospel music in the 20th century.
 (Shout! is offered to other NPR stations via Content Depot.)
 With Baylor history professor David A. Smith, KWBU produces the weekly segment David and Art, looking at the importance of all types of art in our community and the world.
 The weekly half-hour program Baylor Connections is produced in partnership with Baylor University to introduce the Waco community to Baylor’s teaching, research, and distinct role in higher education and provide context to issues facing the University and higher education.
 And KWBU partners with Baylor University’s Department of Journalism, Public Relations and New Media to provide internships and training opportunities for students who produce content for broadcast on KWBU.

 CPB Question 3 - What impact did your key initiatives and partnerships have in your community?
 Describe any known measurable impact, such as increased awareness, learning or understanding about particular issues.
 Describe indicators of success, such as connecting people to needed resources or strengthening conversational ties across diverse neighborhoods.
 Did a partner see an increase in requests for related resources?
 Please include direct feedback from a partner(s) or from a person(s) served.